Shalinderjeet/AWS-CICD/README.md

 Fantastic!
 With AWS CodeBuild all set up, we're now ready to witness the magic of continuous integration in action.

-## Create an AWS CodePipeline
-In this step, we'll create an AWS CodePipeline to automate the continuous integration process for our Python application.
-AWS CodePipeline will orchestrate the flow of changes from our GitHub repository to the deployment of our application.
-Let's go ahead and set it up:

-- Go to the AWS Management Console and navigate to the AWS CodePipeline service.
-- Click on the "Create pipeline" button.
-- Provide a name for your pipeline and click on the "Next" button.
-- For the source stage, select "GitHub" as the source provider.
-- Connect your GitHub account to AWS CodePipeline and select your repository.
-- Choose the branch you want to use for your pipeline.
-- In the build stage, select "AWS CodeBuild" as the build provider.
-- Create a new CodeBuild project by clicking on the "Create project" button.
-- Configure the CodeBuild project with the necessary settings for your Python application, such as the build environment,  build commands, and artifacts.
-- Save the CodeBuild project and go back to CodePipeline.
-- Continue configuring the pipeline stages, such as deploying your application using AWS Elastic Beanstalk or any other suitable deployment option.
-- Review the pipeline configuration and click on the "Create pipeline" button to create your AWS CodePipeline.

-Awesome job!
-We now have our pipeline ready to roll.

 ## Trigger the CI Process

 In this final step, we'll trigger the CI process by making a change to our GitHub repository.
 Let's see how it works: